-WeDo 2.0 will introduce your pupils to icon-based programming.
-In every project, your pupils will find that part of their solution lies in finding the right sequence of actions for activating motors and using sensors.
+WeDo 2.0 will introduce your students to icon-based programming.
+In every project, your students will find that part of their solution lies in finding the right sequence of actions for activating motors and using sensors.

-In doing this, they will learn that solutions can be found both by improving the way in which their model is built and by improving the way in which they have programmed it.
-This mindset is called 'computational thinking' and it is a set of skills that everyone can use to solve problems.
+In doing this, they will learn that solutions can be found both by improving the way their model is built and by improving way they have programmed it.
+This mindset is called "computational thinking" and it is a set of skills that everyone can use to solve problems.

-WeDo 2.0 gives your pupils the opportunity to develop their computational thinking skills using the engineering design process.
+WeDo 2.0 gives students the opportunity to develop their computational thinking skills using the engineering design process.